midzer/choices/README.md

 If you want just extend a little original template then you may use `Choices.defaults.templates` to get access to original template function.

+Templates receive the full Choices config as the first argument to any template, which allows you to conditionally display things based on the options specified.

 **Example:**

 ```js